edave64/potpourri/goals.md

 Groups can be used to form communities around specific topics, but they can also be used by single users to just separate their own content into multiple feeds.

+# Feeds

+Users have two feeds, their own feed and their followed feed.
+The own feed is comprised of posts by the user themselves and reposts from other users.
+The followed feed is equivalent to the home feed on something like mastodon.
+Users can decide to make their follow feed public or private.

+Posts that are not public are not shown to other users reading the followed feed.
+You cannot follow the followed feed of another user.

+Soup also had another layer, "friends of friends", which aggregated the followed feeds of all the users that the user followed.
+This was a great way to find other people to follow, but I don't believe it can realistically be replicated in ActivityPub.
+Although it could be done for followed users on the same instance.